 How and why I became a Yoga Teacher

-I have now been teaching for over 4 years and I am so grateful to be able to share this gift that keeps on giving.
+I have now been teaching for over 5 years and I am so grateful to be able to share this gift that keeps on giving.
 Teaching yoga lights my soul on fire, and it's FUN!
-There is something magical seeing people arrive on their yoga mats, all for different reasons - not quite knowing what to expect - and leaving with so much more than they imagined even existed.
-Because sometimes we don't know what we don't know, ya know?
+There is something magical seeing people arrive on their yoga mats, all for different reasons - not quite knowing what to expect - and leaving with so much more than they imagined.
+Because, sometimes we don't know what we don't know, ya know?
 We aren't aware of the little things we need to address, the parts of us that are crying out for some love and attention, until they become big full blown problems that affect our daily functioning.
-I am here to guide you into the unlocking of your fullest physical, mental, emotional and spiritual potential.
+So here I am, ready to guide you into the unlocking of your fullest physical, mental, emotional and spiritual potential.

 Yoga is cool because it provides you with exactly you need, whatever you are missing.
 I like to think of it as reorganising and reconstructing habitual patterns in the body and mind.
 These naughty habits quietly build up over time and sneak up on us in the form of pain, chronic conditions, injury, life setbacks and mental illness; they basically become giant obstacles blocking the way to your goals, your good nights sleep, your optimum performance, your happiest life.
 This could be something simple like the way you sit when you drive your car to work, the way you swing your golf club every Sunday, the way you carry your baby on your weaker hip or the way you breathe every day.
 Or it could be something a little deeper like a car accident, the effects of a 5 year abusive relationship, a traumatic upbringing or some other experience that has significantly impacted your life.
 It's about restoring balance, reconnecting you to yourself and improving the way you experience your time here on this earth.
 Make sense?
 Good :-)